DRMALEK/Allam-Challange-Rawi/README.md

 - Scripts/ ---  Data preparation scripts
 - BenchMarks.xlsx --- Benchmark file used for testing
 - demo_video.mp4 ---- Video for the demo of our solution
+- Rawii.pptx --- Slides about the solution (please open it via google slides!)
 ```

 ## Tech Stack